THE HUMBLE DANDELION

 TAKE A PLANT TO BED

 Inadequate levels of sleep is an identified health problem for people living in the UK.
 Some of us turn to medication, some to relaxation exercises and others to a new mattress, but the problem persists.
-The answer may well be plants, accoring to a recent NASA study.
+The answer may well be plants, according to a recent NASA study.

 As a whole, having plants around the house can reduce anxiety and stress, improve the air quality, make your home smell nicer, provide headache relief and help with cold prevention.